lmreineer/lmreineer/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a Java project
+- 🔭 I’m currently working on a payroll system using Java
 - 🌱 I’m currently learning Java

 <!--